Get insider access

 Wall Mount VESA 400x300

-Like many other Samsung models, the back of the Samsung 65CU7000D is made of plastic and is textured with etched horizontal lines.
-The TV doesn't offer much in terms of cable management, but it has a clip on one of the feet you can feed cables through to help hide them and keep them tidy.
-Unlike the Samsung CU8000, all three HDMI ports are found within the back cutout.
-A mounting arm is recommended, as the cutout is hard to reach otherwise.
+Like many other Samsung models, the back of the Samsung 65CU7000D is made of plastic and textured with etched horizontal lines.
+The TV comes with a clip that you can install on either foot to help with cable management.
+Unlike the Samsung CU8000, all three HDMI ports are found within a cutout on the back.
+A mounting arm is recommended, as the inputs are otherwise hard to reach if the TV is wall-mounted.

 Design